ZakariGaudreault/Stroopy/README.md

 ## Introduction:

-My first project on c#..
+My first project on c# for my programming I class.
 Embark on a cognitive journey with the Stroop Effect Game, marking my inaugural venture into the realm of C# programming.
 This project represents not only a significant milestone in my coding journey but a testament to the versatility of C# as a language capable of delivering engaging and unconventional gaming experiences.

 ## Overview: